sddhantjaiii/File_Sharing_and_Management_System/README.md

 # File Sharing & Management System

+## About the Developer

+Hi, I'm **Siddhant Jaiswal**, a B.Tech Computer Science student at VIT Bhopal University, graduating in May 2026.
+I specialize in backend development, scalable systems, and cloud computing.
+I've led projects that increased customer retention by 40% and reduced administrative workload by 35%.
+I'm passionate about building efficient and scalable applications, and this project is a demonstration of my backend development skills.

+## Project Overview

 A full-stack file sharing and management system built with Go, PostgreSQL, Redis, and React.

 ## Features